saulnyongesa/saulnyongesa/README.md

 - 👋 Hi, I’m @saulnyongesa
-- 👀 I’m a sofware developer.
-I develop web apps.
-I have skills in javascript,kotlin,jave and python.
+- 👀 I’m a software developer.
+I have specialized in Django.
-- 🌱 I’m currently a computer science student at Kibabii University kenya.
+- 🌱 I’m currently a student at Kibabii University, I'm taking a bachelor's degree in computer science.
+- 📫 My contacts are;
-- 📫 How to reach me: email, saulnyongesa92@gmail.com or saulnyongesa4@gmail.com or WhatsApp 0708560861.
+-  emails: saulnyongesa92@gmail.com or saulnyongesa4@gmail.com
+-  WhatsApp: 0708560861.

 <!---
 saulnyongesa/saulnyongesa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.